zoogeny/zoogeny/books/story-self/outline.md

 - Maybe find somewhere to describe the absurdity of our relationship with the Nous.
 Perhaps in the On the One chapter I could explicitly deny revelation and inspiration and comment on the fact that our being aligned with the Nous is a coincidence (one that it specifically sought out) and not a coordination.
 However, since revelation is not a tenable thing then this relationship is an absurdity.

 - Worth mentioning that nothing other than my mood changed.
 It was not like I won the lottery or suddenly became super popular with women.
 I still have bills to pay and all of the problems I had before the mood change.

-- Standardize the capitalization of headers within all chapters

 - Bad chapters needing rewrites:
     - Value of Cycles